jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/README.md

 In this folder you find all needed installation instructions to run this the OpenFOAM calculation inside this repository.

+OpenFOAM is Linux program, but can also be used at Windows with an additional Windows Subsystem for Linux (WSL) enviroment.
+On Mac you should consider to use a linux virtual machine, which can be created for example by [multipass](https://multipass.run/).

 * [openfoam.md](openfoam.md) to install the OpenFOAM solver.
 * [freecad-cfdof.md](freecad-cfdof.md) to write the needed files from FreeCAD, which are calculated by OpenFOAM.
 * [paraview](paraview.md) to review your results in the GUI.